Wednesday, September 15, 2021

 No!
 That house, that street, that tree, and the endless summers of play were a boundless and beautiful world I adored, living in my mind and heart all the years since.

 When evening came on, we would listen for the circus-like tune blasted from Rodeo Joe’s ice cream truck, with a cowboy on a bucking bronco painted on the side.
 Favorite treats were water ice, fudge pops or orange creamcicles.
 Neighbors were out on their stoops for the evening.
-Mrs. Pickel would buy an ice cream cone for her dog, Midnight, and feed it to him on her front stoop.
-Mr. Wheeler, a former boxer, would chain smoke cigarettes and watch the world go by.
+Across the street was Mrs. Pickel, who would buy an ice cream cone for her dog, Midnight, and feed it to him while we watched on.
+Next to her house, were the Wheelers.
+Mr. Wheeler, a former boxer, sat in his undershirt every night on is stoop, chain smoking while watching our little world go by.

 After sundown, it was all street games with neighborhood children.
 We clapped and cheered when the streetlights came on, the signal for the revels to begin: hide and seek, card games of go fish and rummy on the warm sidewalks, jump rope with accompanying songs to keep the rhythm: